gyorilab/adeft/paper/paper.md

 be able to identify the entities referenced in the text.
 For example, in the phrase "binding of ligand to the IR is reduced", "IR" refers to the insulin receptor, a gene with official symbol ``INSR``.
-This process of identification, known as *named entity disambiguation,* requires the text string for the entity to be mapped to an identifier in a database or ontology.
+This process of identification, known as *named entity disambiguation* or *grounding*, requires the text string for the entity to be mapped to an identifier in a database or ontology.
 A complicating factor is that multiple distinct entities may be associated with the same text, leading to ambiguity.
-In scientific and technical documents, this ambiguity frequently originates from the use of overlapping acronyms or abbreviations: for example, in the biomedical literature, the term "IR" can refer not only to the insulin receptor, but also to ionizing radiation, ischemia reperfusion, insulin resistance, and other concepts.
+In scientific and technical documents, this ambiguity frequently originates from the use of overlapping acronyms or
+abbreviations: for example, in the biomedical literature, the term "IR" can refer not only to the insulin receptor, but also to ionizing radiation, ischemia reperfusion, insulin resistance, and other concepts.
 While interpreting these ambiguities is rarely a problem for human readers given the context of the whole document, it remains a challenge for text mining tools, many of which process text one sentence at a time.

 ``Adeft`` (Acromine-based Disambiguation of Entities From Text) is a Python package for training and using statistical models to disambiguate named